cohorte/cohorte.github.io/docs/herald/index.md

 This method is called to return a reply message to the original peer.

+## Receiving Messages

+## Transport

+## Discovery

+All peers of the same application (having same AppID) are discovered by Herald.
+This is done by Transport providers implementing specific discovery techniques.

+What ever the discovery technology used by transport providers, they should all respect the following protocol :

+When a peer L (local) detects another peer D (discovered) :

+* L sends a message to D containing a description about thim (L_dump) and having `herald/discovery/step1` as subject.

+* D saves L_dump on his local directory without notifying other listeners about this message arrival.

+* D sends a message to L containing its description (D_dump) and having `herald/discovery/step2` as subject.

+* L saves D_dump on his local directory and notifies Herald about this new discovered peer.
+It is now accessible and messages could be sent to it.

+* L sends a message to D to finish the discovery synchronization, it has `herald/discovery/step3` as subject.

+* D receives this message and notifies Herald about this new discovered peer.

 ## Using Herald

 Herald is used as Service in an [OSGi](http://osgi.org) platform runtime.